 - Preheat oven to 350

-- Cream together the butter, white sugars s brown sugar
+- Cream together the butter, white sugars and brown sugar

 - Mix in the vanilla and egg